sumitdaksh/ruby_assessment_test/README.md

 * An enrollment that represents the student and the teacher that are in a certain course

-### Before coming to the first tecnical meeting you:
+### Before coming to the first technical meeting you:

 * CAN NOT CHANGE THE TESTS or MIGRATIONS